NYSE

 Increasing performance - ROA.

-Packaging Corporation of America's return on equity of 15.95%, is higher than 15.00%, indicating good performance
+Packaging Corporation of America's return on equity of 14.86%, is lower than 15.00%, indicating bad performance

 Increasing performance - Earnings quality.